Frequently Asked Questions About a Thigh Lift

 - Individuals committed to leading a healthy lifestyle including proper nutrition and fitness

 What it won’t do: Thigh lifts are not intended strictly for the removal of excess fat.
-Liposuction alone can remove excess fat deposits where skin has good elasticity and is able to naturally conform to new body contours.
+Liposuction alone can remove excess fat deposits where the skin has good elasticity and is able to naturally conform to new body contours.
 In cases where skin elasticity is poor, a combination of liposuction and thigh lift techniques may be recommended.

 What to expect during your consultation